Perfect matching modules, dimer partition functions and cluster characters: The Marsh--Scott formula

 where each Marsh--Scott formula is calculated using the diagram indicated in the subscript. \end{proposition} \begin{proof} Note that the right-hand side of the claimed formula makes sense, since $D\op$ is a $\black$-standardised diagram of type $(n-k,n)$.
 As already observed, we have $Q(D\op)=Q(D)\op$, and so $Q(D)$ and $Q(D\op)$ have the same set of arrows, and the same set of perfect matchings.
 Each perfect matching thus has two boundary values, depending on whether it is viewed as a matching of $Q(D)$ or of $Q(D\op)$, but since a boundary arrow is clockwise in $Q(D)$ if and only if it is anticlockwise in $Q(D\op)$, it follows directly from the definition that these two boundary values are complementary to each other.
 In particular, the set of perfect matchings of $Q(D)$ with boundary value $I$ is equal to the set of perfect matchings of $Q(D\op)$ with boundary value $I\comp$.

-Given a perfect matching $\mu$, we can compute its weight as a perfect matching of the $\white$-standardised quiver $Q(D)$ using \eqref{eq:wtms-white} or as a perfect matching of the $\black$-standardised quiver $Q(D\op)$ using \eqref{eq:wtms-black}.
+Given a perfect matching $\mu$, we can compute $\wt[\white](\mu)$ viewing $\mu$ as a perfect matching of the $\white$-standardised quiver $Q(D)$, or $\wt[\black](\mu)$ viewing $\mu$ as a perfect matching of the $\black$-standardised quiver $Q(D\op)$, where these weights are defined in \eqref{eq:mswts}.
 Since $Q(D)$ and $Q(D\op)$ have the same set of faces, but a face is white in $Q(D)$ if and only if it is black in $Q(D\op)$, these two calculations are the same (recalling that we identify $\Kgp(\proj{A_D})$ with $\Kgp(\proj{A_{D\op}})$ using the common set of quiver vertices), which completes the proof. \end{proof}